Tools & Tips

 The outline on the following pages will give you some ideas about what a vision statement might contain, but don’t be constrained by it.
 There are no right answers about what should be included.

-Below is a selection of books and articles I’ve come across over the years that have helped my thinking about the action sports industry and business in general.
-Mostly, they’ve made me think about how companies, and managers, respond to changing business environments.
+Below is a selection of books and articles I’ve come across over the years that have informed my thinking not just about business, but about the world, history, and my own preconceptions.
 They aren’t listed in any particular order.
+The more I read, the more I know I have to learn.

 A Fine Mess- A Global Quest for a Simpler, Fairer, and More Efficient Tax System, by T. R. Reid, is an intriguing read about about the condition of our income tax system and what has been tried in other countries; sometimes successfully, sometimes not.
 It won’t surprise you to learn that our tax system is a mess.
 In some countries, filing your tax return takes half an hour or less.
 It probably also won’t surprise you to learn that the fixes are conceptually simple and most of us would agree generally on what should happen.
 But then there’s politics and money and interests wanting to preserve or expand their special interests.
 It should make you mad as it does me.